Free SSL Certificate

-HTTPS encrypts data in transit between your device and the website so it can’t be read by anyone else.
+HTTPS encrypts data in transit between your device and the website design, so it can’t be read by anyone else.
 It also reduces risks by keeping users safe from fraudsters looking to steal personal information or install malware on their devices.

 Some websites will sometimes offer an “HTTP only” mode for those who prefer to visit them this way.
 But this should always be avoided at all costs, as it does not provide any security benefits over HTTPS.